Vislie/Drone/README.md

 # Drone
 A DIY drone project - Work In Progress.
-Four guys trying to build a drone (quadcopter) from scratch :D
+Three guys trying to build a drone (quadcopter) from scratch :D

 ## Project
 The brain of the drone is an Arduino Nano.
 We use a gyroscope and accelerometer to get the data necessary to control the drone.
 We have ha bluetooth module to communicate with the drone.
 Eventually we want to switch over to a RC-controller for extended range, but for testing and development purposes, the bluetooth module works fine and lets us communicate with the drone through a basic android app (made with MIT App Developer).